 Suitcases that allow you to pop out the charger and bring it with you when you're out and about are the way to go.
 That way, if you're heading to the Met or the beach, just bring along the charger for extra power.
 Brands like Arlo Skye also plan to offer charger upgrades over time, so you can make sure your travel piece is always on par with the latest tech.

 Want to learn more?
-Have a look at the Arlo Skye Portable Charger.
+Have a look at the Arlo Skye Carry-On.